Beyond Bayesian Model Averaging over Paths in Probabilistic Programs with Stochastic Support: INTRODUCTION

 We argue that PPSs need to account for these shortfalls and provide access to more robust weighting schemes.
 To provide such alternatives, we suggest optimizing the SLP weights for \emph{predictive performance}.
 Specifically, we introduce weighting schemes based on \emph{stacking of predictive distributions} \citep{wolpert1992stacked,breiman1996stacked,leblanc1996combining,yao2018Using} and \emph{PAC-Bayes objectives} \citep{masegosa2020learning,masiha2021learning,morningstar2022PAC,alquier2023userfriendly}.
 We show how to run them as a cheap post-processing step on the outputs of any sample-based inference scheme, and demonstrate that they provide more robust weights with better predictive performance.

-In summary, our contributions are: (a) Showing that the posterior in programs with stochastic support can be interpreted as a BMA, thereby revealing shortcomings of the standard mechanism to weight SLPs inherent to all inference algorithms. (b) Providing a general scheme to adapt PPS inference algorithms to utilize alternative weighting schemes, with an implementation in Pyro \citep{bingham2019Pyro}. (c) Investigating their behaviour for a variety of different programs and showing its benefits on synthetic and real-world data.
+Our contributions are: (a) By interpreting the posterior in programs with stochastic support as a BMA, we show that the weights assigned to SLPs can be unstable, e.g. due to model misspecificiation. (b) Providing a general scheme to adapt PPS inference algorithms to utilize alternative weighting schemes, with an implementation in Pyro \citep{bingham2019Pyro}. (c) Investigating their behaviour for a variety of different programs and showing its benefits on synthetic and real-world data.

-\section{Background}
+\section{BACKGROUND}